MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 https://mcversions.net/

-Now, before we actually download it we need to make a new directory for our Minecraft server files to live in.
+Now, before we actually download the jar file, we need to make a new directory for our Minecraft server files to live in.
 I like using the /var directory, but it really doesn't matter where you put it as long as you secure it down.

 > `sudo mkdir /var/minecraft`
 > `<br> cd /var/minecraft`